jakobnissen/Automa.jl/docs/src/debugging.md

 # Debugging Automa

+!!! danger
-__WARNING:__ All Automa's debugging tools are NOT part of the API and are subject to change without warning.
+    All Automa's debugging tools are NOT part of the API and are subject to change without warning.
     You can use them during development, but do NOT rely on their behaviour in your final code.

 Automa is a complicated package, and the process of indirectly designing parsers by first designing a machine can be error prone.
 Therefore, it's crucial to have good debugging tooling.